 GACUCON is the Games, Animations, and Comic Ultra Convention Cruise!
 Yes, that’s a thing—sail on an amazing cruise together with fellow RPG players, cosplayers, and all-around fantastic people!
 They organize a cruise every year And guess what?
 We’re doing Summer Camp 2022 with them!
 During the 6-day cruise, from July 3rd to 9th, we’ll host worldbuilding workshops, RPG sessions, quests with scavenger hunts, and more!
 We’re very excited, and we’d love it if you were there with us (by the way, one of the WorldEmber prizes is a free cruise for 2 people!).
 Check out GACUCON and start sailing the seven seas!

 What are your tips for making DnD travel interesting?
 Did we miss anything?
 Let us know in the comments!
+Getting ready to start a campaign?
+Send your players our DnD character creator to get them prepped!

 Want more posts like this?
 Subscribe to the World Anvil blog!